 - Tax receipts increased 10.8 percent.

 - Federal receipts increased 41.1 percent.

 Personal Income Tax and Consumer Tax Receipts Have Increased Over the Past Five Fiscal Years

 - Personal income tax and consumer (consumption and use) taxes:

-- In 2019, personal income tax receipts—the State’s largest tax revenue source—decreased 6.6 percent from the previous year.
-The decrease is due to lower estimated payments in January and February.
+- In 2021, personal income tax receipts—the State’s largest tax revenue source—increased 2.4 percent from the previous year.